 New car models, new business models

-Automobile manufacturers’ biggest impact on climate change is through the cars they sell, as 79% of manufacturers’ emissions come from fleet emissions.
-Renault, Nissan, BMW, Toyota and specialists like Tesla are leading the way in decarbonising their fleet emissions by increasingly selling cars that are battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs) and fuel cell vehicles (FCVs) rather than Internal Combustion Engines (ICE).
-From a resource use perspective, ICE cars are highly inefficient with only 14% of energy reaching the wheels.
+Automobile manufacturers’ biggest impact on climate change is through the cars they sell, as 79 perrcent of manufacturers’ emissions come from fleet emissions.
+Renault, Nissan, BMW, Toyota and specialists like Tesla are leading the way in decarbonizing their fleet emissions by increasingly selling cars that are battery electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs) and fuel cell vehicles (FCVs) rather than Internal Combustion Engines (ICE).
+From a resource use perspective, ICE cars are highly inefficient with only 14 percent of energy reaching the wheels.

-Beyond repowering, the industry is ripe for business model innovation, as ride sharing businesses have demonstrated.
-Cars are not used most of the time (a car is parked 96% of its lifetime).
-New car-sharing business models mean that 4 to 10 and even up to 15 cars could be replaced by 1 shared car.
-Other usage patterns can also have huge impacts with a factor 9.3 reduction in energy consumed by commuting 1 time per week versus the typical 5 times a week.
+Beyond repowering, the industry is ripe for business model innovation, as ride-sharing businesses have demonstrated.
+Cars are not used most of the time (a car is parked 96 percent of its lifetime).
+New car-sharing business models mean that 4 to 10 and even up to 15 cars could be replaced by one shared car.
+Other usage patterns can also have huge impacts with a factor 9.3 reduction in energy consumed by commuting one time per week versus the typical five times per week.
 Similarly, switching from cars to rapid transit buses can reduce emissions by a factor of five.

-Pricing parking according to market forces and maximum limits (The Shard in London has 48 parking places for its 96 storeys) instead of being free or subsidised can bring significant economic benefits (€190 million for Amsterdam in revenues alone), encourage car sharing and public transport use, and stop subsidising those that drive to work alone (76% of Americans in 2014).
-Even Apple’s new 318,000 square meter HQ, planned to be one of the most resource efficient buildings in the world, still must allocate 325,000 square meters for parking due in large part to limited mass transit options.
+Pricing parking according to market forces and maximum limits (The Shard in London has 48 parking places for its 96 stories) instead of being free or subsidized can bring significant economic benefits (€190 million for Amsterdam in revenues alone), encourage car sharing and public transport use, and stop subsidizing those who drive to work alone (76 percent of Americans in 2014).
+Even Apple’s new 318,000 square meter headquarters, planned to be one of the most resource efficient buildings in the world, still must allocate 325,000 square meters for parking due in large part to limited mass transit options.

 Driving forward with better, safer and cleaner cars